Angus Macfarlane

-Biography
+Early life

-He has mixed Scottish and Māori ancestry, and was born in Rotorua into a family of 14 siblings.
+Macfarlane had mixed Scottish and Māori ancestry, and was born in Rotorua into a family of 14 siblings.
 His family identify with Ko Te Arawa e waru pumanawa, the "eight beating hearts" of the Te Arawa tribe from the Bay of Plenty region in central North Island.

 Academic career

 Before a career in tertiary education, Macfarlane was a secondary teacher, head teacher, Liaison Officer for the Ministry of Education, and Advisor for Special Education Services.

 His tertiary education career began in 1995 with lectureship and associate professorship positions at the University of Waikato.
 He received a PhD titled Culturally inclusive pedagogy for Māori students experiencing learning and behaviour difficulties in 2003.

 Macfarlane moved to the University of Canterbury in 2009.
-He is the Professor of Māori Research and the director of the Te Ru Rangahau: Maori Education Research Laboratory.
+He was the professor of Māori research and the director of the Te Ru Rangahau: Maori Education Research Laboratory.

 Research

-Macfarlane's research focuses on the organisation of teaching and learning in schools where structures and engagement emphasise Māori preferred ways of teaching and learning.
+Macfarlane's research focused on the organisation of teaching and learning in schools where structures and engagement emphasise Māori preferred ways of teaching and learning.